ktneuro/ktneuro/about.md

----
-layout: default
-title: "About Me"
-permalink: /about.html
----

 # About Me
 I am a sophomore neuroscience student at UC Berkeley working towards a career in brain research.
 My interests include: